How to Share Blog Content:

 2. Post your blog on your website and optimize for SEO.

 Make sure to use the keywords people are searching for and include meta tags, images and both internal and external links.
-An internal link is a link that takes the reader somewhere else on your site – like this free download.
+An internal link is a link that takes the reader somewhere else on your site.
 An external link takes the reader somewhere off your site like Answer the Public (#1 above) – to build credibility.

 3. Email your post to your list